jsquyres/ompi/docs/faq/sysadmin.rst

-If your installation of Open MPI uses shared libraries and components are standalone plug-in files, then no.  If you add a new component (such as support for a new network), Open MPI will simply open the new plugin at run-time &mdash; your applications do not need to be recompiled or re-linked.
+If your installation of Open MPI uses shared libraries and components are standalone plug-in files, then no.  If you add a new component (such as support for a new network), Open MPI will simply open the new plugin at run-time |mdash| your applications do not need to be recompiled or re-linked.

 /////////////////////////////////////////////////////////////////////////